 Use and Protection of Library Building and Contents:

 Primary use of the Library's resources (including print and electronic collections, equipment, services, etc.) is designated for currently enrolled students, staff, and faculty.
 To ensure proper resource management, visitors/ guest users have limited access to some library materials and services.
 A government issued photo I.D. will be required to use library materials and services.
-See Library Services for Visitors for a complete listing of available services.
+See Library Services and Information for Visitors for a complete listing of available services.

 Individuals are expected to respect the library building and its contents.
 Prohibited behaviors include: